Join Here | Log In

 Cell studies show that when lower amounts of these enzymes are produced, there is more chronic inflammation.
 One study looked at the role of SPMs in tendonitis, which is common in people with diabetes.
 The diabetic tendon samples showed chronic inflammation plus low levels of the enzymes needed to produce the pro-resolution lipid mediators.[ref]

-These enzymes, though, are not specific just to forming the pro-resolving lipid mediators.
-In fact, they also act as enzymes in reactions that create inflammatory molecules, such as inflammatory lipids from AA.
-Thus, what type of fat you eat (omega-6 oils vs. omega-3) interacts with your ability to convert the lipids into either proinflammatory or pro-resolving lipid mediators.
+Thus, the type of fat you eat (omega-6 oils vs. omega-3) interacts with your ability to convert the lipids into both pro-inflammatory and pro-resolving lipid mediators.

-You’re likely thinking – as I was – that there has to be another way that the body can produce these SPMs without aspirin.
-Very recently, researchers have discovered that an endogenous compound can also act to form the so-called aspirin-induced SPMs.
+Very recently, researchers discovered that an endogenous compound can also act to form the so-called aspirin-induced SPMs.
 “In addition to aspirin, N-acetyl sphingosine (N-AS), generated from acetyl-CoA and sphingosine via sphingosine kinase1 (SphK1), also acetylates COX2 and increases RvE1 and 17R-RvD1.”[ref]

 Receptors for SPMs:

-The specialized pro-resolving mediators resolve inflammation by binding to a cellular receptor and thus producing an action.
-Some of the actions triggered include blocking inflammatory cytokines, converting macrophages to anti-inflammatory, promoting stem cells for tissue regeneration, and cleaning up cellular debris.
+Pro-resolving lipid mediators resolve inflammation by binding to a cellular receptor and causing an action to take place.
+Some of the actions triggered include: blocking inflammatory cytokines, converting macrophages to anti-inflammatory, promoting stem cells for tissue regeneration, and cleaning up cellular debris.

 • ALX (encoded by the FPR2 gene) is a RvD1 receptor.
 In mice, a lack of this receptor causes endothelial dysfunction, cardiomyopathy, and obesity.